KrekkieD/form-a11y-study/readme.md

 - marking an input with an error using `aria-describedby` gives the user feedback about an error when focusing on a form field (needs some idle time for the screen reader to use this)
 - marking an input with an error using `aria-labeledby` next to the original label gives the user immediate feedback about an error when focusing on a form field

+- Angular things
+    - ng-messages works on angular 1.2 but is broken in IE8.
+Polyfilling `Array.indexOf` seems to fix this.
+    - ng-aria works on angular 1.2 if the `required` parser is fixed, currently checks for `ngModel.$validators.required` which is angular 1.3+, errors on absence of `ngModel.$validators`.
+When patched to look for attributes `required` and `ng-required` instead, it appears to be ok for IE8 as well.

 ## Wondering

 - Angular Material uses `ng-messages` to implement on the fly error feedback for screen readers, however no notification is given when the field changes from valid to invalid, is this an issue?